Popular Standard 6m Flagpole

 The flagpole is supplied fully rigged with the halyard as an endless loop.
 One flag clip on the halyard is adjustable so that the flag can be clipped on more taut than the halyard between the clips, which means the flag will dress as a neat “tight sheet”.
 Refer also to How to Rig a Flagpole

-To prevent the halyard clicking against the pole – and annoying the neighbours! – pass the halyard around the pole once before firmly tying it off on the cleat, whether there is a flag flying or not.
+To prevent the halyard clicking against the Popular Standard 6m Flagpole – and annoying the neighbours! – pass the halyard around the pole once before firmly tying it off on the cleat, whether there is a flag flying or not.
 (This tip was given to us 22 years ago by a retired gentleman who installed one of our poles in his front lawn, only a few metres from where he sat on his verandah reading his morning paper.
 Necessity was the mother of his invention!)

 This flagpole will withstand high winds, but since wind is the enemy of a flag which wears out by whipping in the wind, it is therefore recommended to lower the flag in stormy or excessively windy weather.